wilsonliaows/docs/features/compress-files.md

 3) To get `File name` and `File contents` of every file in the folder, follow these steps:

-- List all items in the folder (including both files & sub-folders)
+- List all items in the folder (including both files & sub-folders):
 ![List items in SFTP folder](/assets/images/features/files-and-attachments/compress-files-list-directory.png)

 - Now we will go through each item one by one.
 To do this, we use a "For each" step (a.k.a.
 [Repeat Step](http://docs.workato.com/recipes/steps.html#repeat-step)):